< Nursery Schools West Sussex Guide Secondary Schools >

 Demonstrating commitment to the Catholic Church holds huge weight in the application process to St Mary’s Catholic Primary School and St Oscar Romero Catholic Primary School, as does having a sibling at the school.
 The catchment area covers the whole of Worthing and South Lancing but stops short of Goring-By-Sea.

 However, Goring-By-Sea CofE (aided) Primary School is an option if you fall just outside the Worthing catchment and is very popular.
 Oversubscribed Broadwater CofE Primary School increases its numbers in year 3 allowing new children to join.
 A commitment to the life of the Parish of Broadwater by regular worship at St Stephen’s Church, Queen Street Church, St Mary’s Church or Worthing Chinese Christian Fellowship needs to be demonstrated in the admissions process.
-Elm Grove Primary School (own swimming pool) receives a high percentage of applicants who list it as their first choice, as does Thomas A Becket Infant School.
+Elm Grove Primary School (own swimming pool) is popular locally, and Thomas A Becket Infant School receives a high percentage of applicants who list the school as their first choice.

 Best state secondary schools in Worthing